jncl/Skinner/.github/ISSUE_TEMPLATE/addon-skin-request.md

 ---

 **WoW Version**
-Which version(s) of WoW this AddOn is for: ( Retail / Cata Classic / Classic Era / All )
+Which version(s) of WoW this AddOn is for: ( Retail / MoP Classic / Classic Era / All )

 **AddOn Name**
 Name of the AddOn for which a skin is requested